dtpreda/feup-cpd-dynamo/README.md

 ## Disclaimer

 This is a college project, with a major emphasis on learning.
-Therefore, it's technical quality, safety and performance are not guaranteed.
+Therefore, its technical quality, safety and performance are not guaranteed.
 Use it at your own risk.
-We will not hold any reponsability for any kind of use of this program, it's code or any related item.
+We will not hold any reponsability for any kind of use of this program, its code or any related item.